 Considering all the princesses over at Akershus Royal Dining Hall, naming Garden Grill as the best character dining at Epcot may come as a surprise.
 However, with its fun revolving dining room, bountiful comfort food favorites, and classic characters like Mickey, Pluto, and Chip & Dale, this character meal is sure to please, whether your kiddos are picky eaters or not.

 Best Lounge – La Cava del Tequila

 If you’re looking for one of the best drinks at Epcot, without a doubt, La Cava del Tequila is for you.
-Their margaritas are reliably delicious and interesting (avocado, anyone?), and when the pandemic isn’t happening, it’s cozy little place to sit down for a drink and some guac.
+Their margaritas are reliably delicious and interesting (avocado, anyone?), and it’s a cozy little place to sit down for a drink and some guac.
 Plus, what’s good enough for Neil Patrick Harris is good enough for us.

 Best Lagoon View – Spice Road Table

 Many restaurants can claim a good view of World Showcase Lagoon, but we think Spice Road Table takes the cake.
 With its beautiful open-air seating (indoor is available too), flavorful Mediterranean-inspired small bites, and a lengthy drink menu, it’s the perfect place to soak up the afternoon or take in Harmonious once it opens.